Close

 The Links That Throw Us into Samsaric Rebirth

-We were talking about the first link in this chain of dependent arising and we saw that this is the link of unawareness and it has to do with unawareness of how persons exist, both ourselves and others.
-And the main emphasis that we need to put first is in terms of...
+We were talking about the first link in this chain of dependent arising and we saw that this is the link of unawareness and it has to do with unawareness of how we and others exist.
+The main emphasis that we need to focus on is ourselves.
+We saw that there are two levels of...

 Part